neicnordic/sftpbeamer-django_DEPRECATED/README.md

 SFTP Beamer is an open source Web server for transferring ("beaming") over files between two SFTP servers, some times referred to as "Managed File Transfer" or "MFT".

+**Note:** SFTP Beamer is still in development.
+The basic functionality is there and works, but it is still a bit rough around the edges, and we are currently working on improving stability and security.

 SFTP Beamer is built on [Python](https://www.python.org/) 3, [Django](https://www.djangoproject.com/) 1.8.3, [JQuery](https://jquery.com/),
 [Bootstrap](http://getbootstrap.com/), and a bunch of other libraries.